ltdroy/toweR/README.md

 ## Adjust and Repeat

-A key part of the logic of the `toweR` work-flow is that the user doesnt have to get all of the steps above right initially\!
+A key part of the logic of the `toweR` work-flow is that the user doesnt have to get all of the steps above right initially!
 Have a go and learn about your data, and then use the diagnostics (both at the final step, and in the intermediary operations) to iteratively refine your approach until you have a clean pipeline that produces a well-harmonized